Hurricane Laura is hurtling towards the Texas-Louisiana border as a Category 4 storm with maximum sustained winds of 140 mph.

 And this kit should be able to care for your animal for a minimum of five to seven days, she says.

-This should include things like medications, leashes, carriers, food, potable water, and water bowls, toys, and beds, veterinarian contact information, litter, small carriers for dogs and more.
+This should include things like medications, leashes, carriers, food, potable water, bowls, toys, and beds, veterinarian contact information, litter, small carriers for dogs and more.

-Also, if you expect to lose electricity, cleaning your animal is important, so disinfectant clothes and wipes are also good to have, at least a week's supply worth for your animal.
+Also, if you expect to lose electricity, cleaning your animal is important, so disinfectant clothes and wipes are also good to have.

 The safest place for your animal is with you.